johnmaguire/Cardinal/README.md

 ## Writing Plugins

-Cardinal plugins are designed to be simple to write while still providing tons of power.
-Here's a sample to show what a very simple plugin might look like:
+Cardinal was designed with ease of development in mind.

 ```python
 from cardinal.decorators import command, help